LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - Use buttons with clickable-text styling instead of spans and divs with onClick properties
   - Update `useEnterEscape` to allow optional event argument to callbacks
   - EditableGrid Cell to allow tab focus with tabIndex 0
+  - Update styling for file inputs on `AttachmentCard` so input field is not hidden
+  - Add `tabIndex` and `onKeyDown` callback for thread components

 ### version 7.35.1
 *Released*: 7 May 2026